mycroft-solutions/configuration-guides/mycroft-api/README.md

 ## Keycloak configuration file

-The Keycloak configuration file is located at `/path/to/keycloak-18.0.0/conf/keycloak.conf` _(make sure to provide the correct path to the unzipped package)_.
+The Keycloak configuration file is located at `<resource_dir>/keycloak-18.0.0/conf/keycloak.conf`.

 You will need to configure the following settings: